rrherr/dash-template/README.md

 cd <repo>
 ```

-<div style="color: red">If you're on Windows, delete the `Pipfile.lock` file.</div>
+**_If you're on Windows_, delete the `Pipfile.lock` file.**

-Create a virtual environment for this project, and install dependencies from Pipfile.lock:
+Create a virtual environment for this project, and install dependencies from Pipfile:
 ```
 pipenv install
 ```